-Booking a cheap motel on the outskirts of Paris or Venice is great but when you add in the cost of getting to the sites you might as well have stayed right in the heart of it all.
+Booking a cheap motel on the outskirts of Paris or Venice is great but when you add in the cost of getting to the sights you might as well have stayed right in the heart of it all.
 You will also be able to wander the streets when it’s quiet as the hordes of people who are staying on the outskirts will have to travel back to their hotels.
 Also ensure you are fairly close to transport hubs as this will save you in taxis or a long walk.

 There are quite a few options to choose from when you want to get some sleep and I hope I’ve got you thinking about some potential places.
 The main thing is to get out and have an adventure and these adventures don’t have to cost a lot of money.
 You can have a weekend in Barcelona for less than a pub lunch.
 Enjoy!